ucsb-seclab/harden-HBFA/README.md

 4. build the source tree:
     * For MINNOWBOARD BUILD type:<br>`build -a IA32 -a X64 -n 5 -t VS2015x86 -b DEBUG -p Vlv2TbltDevicePkg\PlatformPkgX64.dsc`
     * For  EMULATION  BUILD type:<br>`build -p EmulatorPkg\EmulatorPkg.dsc -t VS2015x86 -a IA32`
+4a.build the CdeBinPkg source tree:
+    * NOTE: CdeBinPkg CdeServices driver and CdeLib library are provided in binary format per default but can be recreated within a VS2019 session
+      To do so, start CdeBinPkgSrc.sln with VS2019

 5. Emulation Build run/debug
     * run: `runemu.bat`
     * debug: `dbgemu.bat`<br>